 Tackle the tray head-on.
 Align your sauce bowl to one side and your shell basket to the other.
-Take the first crawfish with the tail in your right hand and the head in your left.
+Take the first crawfish with the tail in your left hand and the head in your right.
 Break off the head and in one motion bring it to your waiting mouth and squeeze.
 Sucking the head juices spiked with crawfish fat and spicy seasoning is a ceremonial entry into the Cajun world.
 With that one act of legitimacy, you have now removed any trace of being a tourist and have firmly established yourself as a crawfish-eating local.

 Next, you have several tail-peeling options.
 First up is the impressively skillful, one-handed bite-pull-and-pinch technique that you will see many seasoned Cajuns use.
 Even I haven’t mastered this one, so let’s move on to more manageable methods for getting the tail meat out of the shell.
 My wife subscribes to the two-thumbs technique of splitting open the tail down the middle and lifting out the meat.
 I am more methodical: Hold the tail in your right hand and with your left hand, peel the first and second rings of shell from the tail while squeezing the bottom of the tail with the thumb of your right hand.
 This pinching action will free the tail-meat.
 Take a quick look at it and remove any black vein (similar to a shrimp) along the back of the tail.
 You can now dunk it into your bowl of dipping sauce and devour.
 Take a swig of beer and repeat about 50 more times.